wahyupujii/pos-kasir/README.md

 This project is a simple Point of Sale (POS) or cashier application built using Laravel, Livewire 3, and Bootstrap.

+(This is a project for me to learn how to use Laravel and payment gateway :))

 ## Table of Contents

 - [Features](#features)